rmulvey/bridgepoint/doc-bridgepoint/notes/8417_action_files/8417_action_files.md

 two parts will be built as separate plugins.
 This will allow future editors to be added with very minimal change.

-5.4 Backwards compatibility
+5.7 Backwards compatibility

 We will need to continue to support the use of the `Action_Semantics` field at least temporarily.
 This work shall be built to enable a user to load and use models with actions stored in the `Action_Semantics` field.
-A mechanism for will be provided for users to move all of the actions to files at once.
+A mechanism will be provided for users to convert all of the actions to files at once.
 We will explore a mechanism to slowly upgrade to file based actions only when the action has been changed.

-Completely removing the `Action_Semantics` field from the meta-model is out of the scope of this feature.

 6. Work Required
 ----------------